w3c/webdriver-bidi/roadmap.md

 ### Cookies

-This scenario loads a web page and gets and sets its cookies.
+This scenario loads a web page, reads the cookies set by the server and the page, updates and deletes some of the cookies, and triggers an action to verify that modified cookies are processed correctly.
 In spec terms, this involves:

 - [x] Some items from the previous milestones
 - [ ] Getting cookies